A faithful linear-categorical action of the mapping class group of a surface with boundary: Abstract

 \section{Abstract}

 We show that the action of the mapping class group on bordered Floer homology in the second to extremal $\SpinC$-structure is faithful.
-The paper is self-contained, and in particular does not assume any background in Floer homology.
+This paper is designed partly as an introduction to the subject, and much of it should be readable without a background in Floer homology.